mlswg/mls-protocol/draft-barnes-mls-protocol.md

 ~~~~~
                                                           Group
 A              B     ...
-Z            Cache         Channel
+Z          Directory        Channel
 |              |              |              |              |
 | Update(A)    |              |              |              |
 |---------------------------------------------------------->|